-Encore Learning Fall 2023 In-Person Instructor Guide
+Encore Learning Spring 2024 In-Person Instructor Guide

 Encore Learning’s academic courses form the foundation of our success and we thank you for your generous participation in our program.
 This guide should answer most of your questions, but we are always available to answer any questions you may have over the coming few months.

-Encore Learning employs five part-time staff:
+Encore Learning employs four part-time staff:

 - Lora Pollari-Welbes, Executive Director